kinnison/nixos-hosts/README.md

    for including that key.
 8. We're almost done, now run `make update-keys HOST=$hostname` which will ensure that the secrets are appropriately encrypted.
+9. If you're intending to use FDE on this host then you will need to generate a recovery key-file which will be programmed into slot zero of the LUKS. to do this, run `make gen-luks-recovery HOST=$hostname`.
+This will be encrypted with sops and so will be easy to manage.
+Note, the recovery key will still be a 'passphrase' so it _can_ be typed into a system to boot it.
-9. The **final** thing you need to do is to write a system definition into the `flake.nix` file which anchors the whole shebang.
+10. The **final** thing you need to do is to write a system definition into the `flake.nix` file which anchors the whole shebang.
-10. Commit all that to the repo and you're ready to rock and roll.
+11. Commit all that to the repo and you're ready to rock and roll.

 # Dotfiles